jonnor/ESC-CNN-microcontroller/report/report.md

 1302 different recordings were annotated, for a total of 18.5 hours of labeled audio.
 A curated subset with 8732 audio clips of maximum 4 seconds is known as *Urbansound8k*.

-YorNoise[@medhat2017masked] is a collection of vechicle noise.
+YorNoise[@medhat2017masked] is a collection of vehicle noise.
-It has a total of 1527 samples, in two classes: road traffic (cars, trucks, busses) and rail (trains).
+It has a total of 1527 samples, in two classes: road traffic (cars, trucks, buses) and rail (trains).
 The dataset follows the same design as Urbansound8k, and can be used standalone or as additional classes to Urbansound8k.